Xilinx/open-nic-shell/README.md

 - For packets exiting the shell, it is guaranteed that `tkeep` is consistent with `tuser_size`.
-This means that `tkeep` consists of all 1s when `tvalid` is asserted and `tlast` is de-asserted and shows a bitmask for the valid bytes in the beat when both `tvalid` and `tlast` are asserted.
+This means that `tkeep` consists of all 1s when `tvalid` is asserted and `tlast` is de-asserted and shows a bit-mask for the valid bytes in the beat when both `tvalid` and `tlast` are asserted.
 - For packets entering the shell, `tkeep` can be optionally set to all 1s regardless of the value of `tuser_size`.
 This allows user plugins to drop `tkeep` in their implementation.
 If `tkeep` is not set to all 1s, it must be